-In the 2018 edition of NFPA 70E, the if the person removing the panel covers wore full arc-rated clothing and PPE, the thermographer could elect to not wear arc-rated clothing and PPE if:
+In the 2021 edition of NFPA 70E, if the person removing the panel covers wore full arc-rated clothing and PPE, the thermographer could elect to not wear arc-rated clothing and PPE if:

 - They did not cross the restricted approach boundary,